Second Chance to Live — creator and author — Craig J. Phillips MRC, BA

 Looking for an authority on resilience and how to navigate the system to empower the individual?

-Looking for someone who has worked for the system as a masters level rehabilitation counselor and now is a participant in the system — who understands both sides of the system? –
+Looking for someone who has worked for the system as a masters level rehabilitation counselor and now is a participant in the system — who understands both sides of the system — as a counselor and a consumer

 Journalists, Radio Show Host, TV Producers, or Bloggers, do you also need a guest who is…